Credit maturity

 Spending and paying out move real value, and some of the money behind a fresh credit can still reverse.
 A card payment can be charged back days after it clears the app.
 If the platform let a user spend or cash out that credit immediately and the underlying payment then reversed, it would be out real money with nothing left to claw back.

-The maturity window closes that gap.
-It holds new funds just long enough that, by the time they're cashable, the risk of a reversal has passed.
+The maturity window holds new funds just long enough that, by the time they mature, the risk of a reversal has passed.

 Lots and the FIFO tail

 Maturity then splits the tail.
-A maturity horizon — "now minus the settlement wait" — falls somewhere inside it.
-Lots older than the horizon have cleared and are cashable; the newest lots are still waiting.
-The cashable balance is the matured part of the tail.
+A maturity horizon (now minus the settlement wait) falls somewhere along it.
+Lots older than the horizon have matured; the newest lots are still waiting.
+The matured balance is that cleared part of the tail.

-The horizon depends on how the funds arrived. maturityHorizonMs returns the wait per funding source, so a card top-up and a crypto top-up can clear on different schedules, and an unrecognized source falls back to a conservative default.
+The horizon depends on how the funds arrived: maturityHorizonMs returns the wait per funding source, and an unrecognized source falls back to a conservative default.
 A lot matures at its arrival time plus that wait.

 How it’s measured

-Computing the cashable balance never scans an account's whole history.
+Computing the matured balance never scans an account’s whole history.
 Because the answer lives entirely in the tail, the read walks lots newest-first and stops the moment they cover the live balance.

-maturedBalance returns the full cashable amount as of now. maturedAtLeast answers the cheaper question its callers actually ask — is the cashable balance at least this much? — and returns the instant its running sum clears the threshold.
+maturedBalance returns the full matured amount as of now. maturedAtLeast answers the cheaper question its callers actually ask: is the matured balance at least this much?
+It returns the instant its running sum clears the threshold.
 A request well within cleared funds settles after a lot or two, never the full history.
 By construction the two agree: maturedAtLeast is just maturedBalance stopped early. (maturedBalanceFullScan keeps the naive whole-history version, used only to differential-test the fast path.)

-The computation is currency-agnostic: the same call covers a user's spendable credits and a creator's earned balance.
+The computation is currency-agnostic: the same call covers a user’s spendable credits and a seller’s earned balance.

 What relies on it